April 17, 2018 | Veratad Blog | File under: Veratad Technologies Blog

 The opening keynote at the KNOW Identity 2018 conference was on The Break Up of Big Tech by Scott Galloway, who is “a professor at the NYU Stern School of Business, … founder of Red Envelope, Prophet Brand Strategy, and L2 Inc. … His book, The Four (Portfolio Penguin, 2017), debuted on the New York Times and Wall Street Journal bestseller lists in the hardcover non-fiction and hardcover business categories” (OWI).

 Galloway’s keynote took us through The Four and the various influences Amazon, Apple, Facebook, and Google have on our lives and the economy – and he spared no feelings in a delightfully humorous and engaging way.
 He paints The Four as our new brain, our source of love, our consumptive gut and Apple is sex.
-Their ability to tap into basic human instincts has aggregated more market cap than a majority of nation’s GDP.
+Their ability to tap into basic human instincts has aggregated more market cap than a majority of the nation’s GDP.

 The rise of these four to the top has been swift.
 In 2006 the five largest companies included Exxon, GE, Microsoft, Citi, and Bank of America.
 Now it’s all big tech – Apple, Alphabet, Microsoft, Amazon, and Facebook.
 Now that they are at the top, Galloway explained exactly why they should now be broken up.

-Galloway was quick to jump into the depths and point out that there’s no real consequences for these companies.
+Galloway was quick to jump into the depths and point out that there are no real consequences for these companies.
 While they are fined for breaking regulations, we, as voters, are allowing it by not electing officials who enforce the regulations appropriately.
-When Facebook was fined $122 million dollars for providing incorrect and misleading information about its acquisition of WhatsApp, he showed how the fines incurred were less costly than price to do these correctly with that $16 billion dollar merger.
+When Facebook was fined $122 million dollars for providing incorrect and misleading information about its acquisition of WhatsApp, he showed how the fines incurred were less costly than the price to do these correctly with that $16 billion dollar merger.
 Similarly, Google incurred a $2.7 billion dollar antitrust fine in the EU, 3% of their cash on hand, and their stock rose.

 Facebook has arguably won mobile by owning six of the top ten most downloaded apps on Android (WhatsApp, Facebook Messenger, Instagram, Facebook, Facebook lite, and Messenger lite, in case you were wondering.)